Sharing is caring!

 While the Viennese coffee culture is an institution where coffee drinking is worshiped as an art, Viennese cuisine is the only cuisine in the world named after a city.

 For centuries Vienna’s coffee houses have been playing an important role in the social life of Vienna.
 Viennese cafés are popularly known as Vienna’s public living rooms.
-Coffee shops in Vienna are the places where people sit for hours enjoying chats with friends and acquaintances, re-telling the latest news and gossip, reading newspapers, magazines, and literature, playing chess, billiard, and cards, or simply just people-watching.
+Coffee shops in Vienna are the places where people sit for hours enjoying chats with friends and acquaintances, re-telling the latest news and gossip, reading newspapers, magazines, and literature, playing chess, billiards, and cards, or simply just people-watching.

 During rich Viennese history, famous coffee houses in Vienna have been meeting points of Nobel prize winners, writers, critics, philosophers, composers, bohemians, artists, politicians, and businessmen for more or less serious discussions and debates.